The Yearling (1946 film)

-The story is about a young boy who adopts a trouble-making young deer.
+The story follows a boy named Jody, who adopts a trouble-making young deer.
 The story was later adapted as the 1994 TV film The Yearling starring Peter Strauss and Jean Smart.

 Plot

 Ezra "Penny" Baxter, once a Confederate soldier, and his wife Ora, are pioneer farmers near Lake George, Florida in 1878.
 Their son, Jody, a boy in his pre-teen years, is their only surviving child.
 Jody has a wonderful relationship with his warm and loving father.
-Ora, however, is still haunted by the deaths of the other children of the family she had lost over the years.
-She is very sombre and is afraid that Jody will end up dying if she shows her parental love to him.
-Jody finds her somewhat unloving and unreasonable.
+Ora, however, is still haunted by the deaths of the other children of the family she lost over the years, fearing that Jody will end up dying if she shows any love to the boy, leading Jody to find her unloving and unreasonable.

-With all of his siblings dead and buried, Jody longs for a pet to play with and care for.
-Penny is sympathetic and understanding, but Ora is disgusted and believes that a pet is nothing but trouble.
-One morning, Jody and his parents discover that their old enemy, a bear named Old Slewfoot, has returned and killed a calf and young pig from among their stock.
-They set out after the bear, accompanied by Penny's dogs Perk, Rip, and Julia.
-They catch up with the bear, but Old Slewfoot is able to escape after Perk flees from the bear fight in terror, Penny's gun backfires, and Julia is badly injured.
-Upset over his best hunting dog injured from the fight, his gun useless, and his new dog Perk useless as a hunting dog, Penny decides to trade in Perk for a new gun with his neighbors, the Forresters.
-Jody becomes acquainted with Fodderwing, who is the youngest of the Forresters and keeps a menagerie of pets, and the two become fast friends.
-Lem Forrester trades Penny a new shotgun in exchange for the mongrel Perk.
+One morning, Jody and his parents discover that a bear has appeared and killed a calf and young pig from among their stock.
+They set out after the bear, accompanied by Penny's dogs Perk, Rip and Julia.
+They catch up with the bear, but it is able to escape after Perk flees, Penny's gun misfires, and Julia is badly injured.

+Upset over Julia's injury and the broken gun, Penny decides to get a new shotgun in exchange for Perk.

-One day, as Penny and Jody are tracking down their missing hogs that had been stolen by the Forresters, a rattlesnake bites Penny before he kills it with his new gun.
-Penny kills a doe and uses its liver to draw out the venom.
+One day, as Penny and Jody are tracking down their missing hogs that had been stolen by the Forresters, a rattlesnake bites Penny before he kills it.
+Penny kills a doe and uses her liver to draw out the venom.
 Jody asks to adopt the doe's orphaned fawn.
 Penny permits it but warns Jody that the fawn will have to be set free when it grows up.

-When Jody goes to ask his only friend, Fodderwing, to name the fawn, Jody finds out that Fodderwing has just died.
-However, Buck Forrester tells Jody that Fodderwing had said that if he had a fawn he would name him Flag because of its white tail.
-Jody and his family attend Fodderwing's funeral, and at a generous request from the Forresters, Penny offers a eulogy about Fodderwing's kindness and wisdom with the wild animals and says that in the House of the Lord Fodderwing will be healed of his crippled body, walking around as easily as anyone else.
+When Jody goes to ask his friend Fodderwing, the youngest Forrester son, to name the fawn he discovers that Fodderwing has died.
+However, Buck Forrester tells Jody that Fodderwing had said that if he had a fawn he would name him Flag.
+Jody and his family attend Fodderwing's funeral, and at a generous request from the Forresters, Penny offers a eulogy about Fodderwing's kindness and wisdom with animals.